sobol3k/real-estate-react/README.md

 <strong>The password of your account must contains</strong>
 <ul>
  <li>one lowercase</li>
- <li>one capital letter/li>
+ <li>one capital letter</li>
  <li>one</li>
 </ul>
 <hr>
 <img src="https://s6.ifotos.pl/img/how-to-cr_qssnhsq.png" />
 <img src="https://s6.ifotos.pl/img/registrat_qssnhap.png" />
-<p>when you created account in app you can go to management subpage of buildings.
+<p>After created account in application you can go to management subpage of buildings.
 Click in the management button.<p>
 <img src="https://s6.ifotos.pl/img/managemen_qssnhan.png" />

  <h3>Login form</h3>
  <hr>
- <p>Fill out the form with the data you used during registration</p>
+ <p>Fill out the form with the data which you used during registration process.</p>
  <img src="https://s6.ifotos.pl/img/login-for_qssnhae.png" />

 <h3>Management</h3>
 <hr>
-<p>Here you can add a new building or delete any building form list.
-If you can change data of building like ren, total surface, cost of parking udernground or ground and other important data like lease terms.</p>
+<p>Here you can add a new building or delete any building from list.
+You can too change data of building like rent, total surface, cost of parking udernground/ground and other important data like lease terms.</p>
 <img src="https://s6.ifotos.pl/img/managemen_qssnhaa.png" />
-<p>Click the icon of information and you will see a modal with describe of building, picture and form with data.</p>
+<p>Click the icon of information you will should see a modal with description of building, picture and form with data.</p>
 <img src="https://s6.ifotos.pl/img/modal-inf_qssnhqh.png" />
 <img src="https://s6.ifotos.pl/img/second-pa_qssnhqw.png" />

 <h3>Removing account</h3>
 <hr>
-<p>If you want to remove your account click in the crimson button which is located in top page.</p>
+<p>If you want to remove your account, click in the crimson button which is located in top page.</p>

 <h3>Contact form</h3>
 <hr>